kabiiQ/BeatmapExporter/README.md

 ### Linux/macOS Terminal:

-Modern Linux distros may allow you to simply click on the file and run it after a warning, otherwise:

-> You will need to use your system's Terminal to make the program executable and then run it.
+Modern Linux distros may allow you to simply click on the file and run it after a warning, otherwise you may need to use your system's Terminal to make the program executable and then run it.

 If you are not familiar with Terminal, you may need to look up how to open Terminal in the specific folder you have downloaded BeatmapExporter into.

+> Run the following command:
+`chmod +x linux-BeatmapExporter` - this marks BeatmapExporter.app as executable so that you can run it.
 >
-> Then, run the following command:
-`chmod +x BeatmapExporter.app` - this marks BeatmapExporter.app as executable so that you can run it.
->
-> Then, you can run the program with `./BeatmapExporter.app` from the Terminal window.
+> Then you can run the program with `./linux-BeatmapExporter` from the Terminal window.

-## Note on Windows DPI Scaling

-It has been observed that the GUI application does not look as intended when using Windows DPI scaling.
-If you have a Windows laptop, especially a high resolution display, it is likely you are using Windows DPI scaling by default.

-While I have made some changes to improve this as well as handling low resolution environments, if the scale is high enough it is very likely the program will not look like the screenshot.

 If your setup is so extreme that buttons are cut off, you may need to override the scaling settings for this program.